Here’s the simplest guide I could make on how to get started with film photography.

 Over the last two years, I haven’t been able to attend the community darkroom because of renovations and Covid-19.
 It’s something that I’ve truly missed, and can’t wait to get back to asap.

 Overall, shooting film is the most fun photographic medium, and I truly recommend it for everyone who loves to take photos.
-Overall, film photography is much different than digital photography.
+With a little knowledge, film photography is surprisingly easy and incredibly fun.

 The best way I’ve ever heard someone describe what it’s like to shoot film was that it’s like making your own ceramic mug: it may be somewhat ugly and imperfect, but you love it so much more because you made it with your hands.If you have any questions about getting started, I’d love to hear them in the comments down below, or on the official Learn Film Photography Facebook page.